home-assistant/home-assistant.io/source/_integrations/dremel_3d_printer.markdown

 ha_integration_type: device
 ---

-The [Dremel 3D Printer](https://www.dremel.com/gn/en/digilab) can be added by knowing its Host IP address.

-.
+The [Dremel 3D Printer](https://www.dremel.com/gn/en/digilab) integration allow you to monitor your Dremel 3D printer and its progress with your Home Assistant installation.
+This integration is currently limited to the 3D20, 3D40 and 3D45.

 {% include integrations/config_flow.md %}

-Supported models are 3D20, 3D40 and 3D45.